 - Double-check your deeds, lease or tenancy agreement to establish whether you are allowed to sublet for short periods of time.

 - Never be tempted to over-crowd your home.
 We have seen a 1 bedroom flat advertised as accommodating 8 people!
 But even in less extreme cases, if there are more people there than you would normally have, it is far more likely to lead to trouble.
-And if your property causes trouble then the local authority can prevent it from ever being used for short lets again.
+And if your property causes trouble then the local authority can prevent it from ever being used for holiday letting again.

 What to do if you are affected

 If you are seeing problems caused by a property which you believe is being let out against the law, please provide us with evidence and we will add it to our list for enforcement by the local authorities.
 This can lead to a fine of about £20,000.
 Please also let us know as we keep a list of especially troublesome properties (and can act as a conduit for complaints and submission of your evidence if needs be).

-If you believe that a property is being let out legally for holiday lets (for example, for less than 90 days a year), but it is causing you acute problems, then we will add it to our list for enforcement by the local authorities in order to prevent it being used for any short lets again.
+If you believe that a property is being let out legally for holiday lets (for example, for less than 90 days a year), but it is still causing you acute problems, then we will add it to our list for the local authorities to issue a ‘direction’ to make any holiday letting there illegal in future.

 You may be interested in other information:

 A presentation given by CGCA on behalf of the amenity societies of Central London at a Greater London Assembly symposium called ‘The Sharing Economy in a Housing Crisis’ – which included industry players such as AirBnB.
 This includes data about the massive effects on the West End – with about 20% of housing lost to tourist letting, and up to 80% of some blocks being devoid of ‘real residents’.

 * The law is laid down in section 25 of the Greater London Council (General Powers) Act 1973 as amended by sections 44-45 of the Deregulation Act 2015.
 See this Government link.